dannycab/phy481msu/notes/29-slides.md

 We defined the volume current density in terms of the differential, $\mathbf{J} \equiv \dfrac{d\mathbf{I}}{da_{\perp}}$.

-When is ok to determine the volume current density by taking the ratio of current to cross-sectional area?
+When is it ok to determine the volume current density by taking the ratio of current to cross-sectional area?
 $$\mathbf{J} \stackrel{?}{=} \dfrac{\mathbf{I}}{A}$$

 1. Never